26 BEST Vegetarian & Vegan Restaurants in Mexico City

 Agua Santa Tropical – 8/10

-Although this isn’t a vegan restaurant, it has fab vegan options.
+Although this isn’t a vegan restaurant, it has fab options.
 This atmospheric courtyard restaurant in Escandon (just south of Condesa) has funky decor and fun music making it a lively evening spot.

-On the vegan menu at Agua Santa are tlayudas (‘Oaxacan pizzas’) with pumpkin seed mole, sweet potato tacos, tostadas topped with pickled jamaica flowers, and tetelas (triangular corn patties stuffed with beans and greens).
+On the menu at Agua Santa are tlayudas (‘Oaxacan pizzas’) with pumpkin seed mole, sweet potato tacos, tostadas topped with pickled jamaica flowers, and tetelas (triangular corn patties stuffed with beans and greens).
 The drinks are also a reason to visit with tasty mezcal cocktails from 80 pesos!

 Best vegan TACO restaurants in Mexico City